Updated: FEBRUARY 6, 2017 — 3:00 AM EST

 The other is Kevin Michals, City Ave District board member, who in 2010 founded Cross Properties, a real estate investment and development company with 15 rental properties in Philadelphia and on the Main Line.
 A year ago, he created Cross Capital to make investments in early-stage technology companies serving the real estate industry.

-Cross Capital has selected Tern Water as its first recipient, providing “a six-figure” seed-round investment, the specifics of which Michals and Zerban would not disclose.
+According to an article on eToro, Cross Capital has selected Tern Water as its first recipient, providing “a six-figure” seed-round investment, the specifics of which Michals and Zerban would not disclose.

 The funding will be followed by an order from Cross Properties for Tern Faucets “as soon as they are ready,” Michals said.
 “I believe this can be the next great company,” he said of the start-up, which has no sales yet and is based in the Baiada Institute for Entrepreneurship, an incubator at Drexel.